 - Scalability – IP PBX runs on computer software, which is easy to configure according to your enterprise’s needs.

 - Mobility – IP PBX extensions can be moved anywhere in your office, eliminating the need to re-patch and re-wire telephone lines.
-You can even use your mobile phone to make calls using your extension, thanks to SIP software protocol.
+You can even use your mobile phone to make calls using your extension, thanks to the SIP software protocol.

 Hybrid PBX/PABX